 some other person or persons.

-(2a) A conservation park is by this subsection vested in the Conservation Commission.
+(2a) A conservation park is by this subsection vested in the Commission.

-(3) Lands which immediately before the commencement of this Act were national parks under section 17(1)(b) or 18 of the National Parks Authority Act 1976 5 are by this subsection vested in the Conservation Commission.
+(3) Lands which immediately before the commencement of this Act were national parks under section 17(1)(b) or 18 of the National Parks Authority Act 1976 5 are by this subsection vested in the Commission.

 (4) A nature reserve under section 6(1) of the Wildlife Conservation Act 1950 which immediately before the commencement of this Act —